Not getting job interviews is no doubt one of the most frustrating experiences in life.

 However, you don’t have to put in four years to get a job you love.
 You can get it in the next month, maybe the next week.
 Here’s how.

 This course takes a different look at the job search than most people.
 And it for sure gets much better results than most people.
-The strategy in Master The Resume is proven.
+The strategy in The Golden Resume is proven.
 I know it works based on my job search and other people I’ve coached—there’s no doubt about it.

 You will finally stand out and get to pick the job you want, instead of settling for what’s left.

-Bottom line, if you know you’re not happy at your job then you should look into this program.
+Bottom line, if you know you’re not happy at your job then you should look into this book.
 Because you deserve to be happy at work.
 When you feel good about your job, you’re going to perform the best.

 So why hold yourself back from your own happiness?